Benefits Connect Login

 Employees may use funds from their health savings account to pay for qualified healthcare expenses for themselves or any family member that the employee can claim as a dependent for tax purposes, regardless of whether the family member is enrolled in the Medical Plan.

-If you offer the HDHP medical option to your employees, the Board of Pensions urges you to also offer a health savings account.
+If you offer an HDHP medical option to your employees through the Benefits Plan, the Board of Pensions urges you to also offer a health savings account and, if possible, to contribute to these accounts on employees’ behalf.
 To be eligible to set up and make contributions to an HSA, the employee:

 Employers pay $2.25 per month for each employee who establishes an HSA.
 HealthEquity bills each employer directly for this monthly fee.
-There are no setup or other annual fees for these accounts.
+There are no set-up or annual renewal fees for these accounts.

 Employers who currently offer benefits through the Board of Pensions can call 800-PRESPLAN (800-773-7752) (TTY: 711) to speak with an Employer Services representative.
 They can answer questions about benefits and offer support on administering benefits through Benefits Connect.